School Handbook

 Walkers

-Students are eligible to be walkers if they live in the school zone and are close enough to school that bus transportation is not provided.
-Walkers are dismissed through the door near the back playground.
-The preferred method of dismissal for all non bus-riders is the car rider loop.
+Students are eligible to be walkers if they live in the school zone and are close enough to walk to school.
+The preferred method of dismissal for all non-bus riders is the car rider line.
+Walkers are limited to those students who are walking from their home to school and from school to their home.

 Car Riders

-Car Rider Numbers will be distributed to new families at the All School Sneak-a-Peek and Popsicle Party, as well as on the first day of school.
+Car Rider Numbers will be distributed to new families at the All School Sneak-a-Peak and Popsicle Party on Monday August 4, 2025.
+They can also be picked up on the first day of school.
 Returning families will continue to use the same number.
-Please work with your child to learn his or her Car Rider Number before school starts, or even consider writing it on their tote bag/tag.
+Please work with your child to learn his or her Car Rider Number before school starts or even consider writing it on their tote bag/tag.

-Teachers and staff as well as 4th Grade Ambassadors will be available to help kindergartners, and PTO volunteers are assigned to help parents navigate the traffic circle.
-Please be patient and follow the safety rules – NO cell phone use during arrival and dismissal per Tennessee State Law and the safety of our children.
+Teachers, Staff, and 5th Grade Ambassadors will be available to help students find their classrooms.
+PTO volunteers are assigned to help parents navigate the traffic configuration.
+Please be patient and follow the safety rules – NO CELL PHONE USE during arrival or dismissal per Tennessee State Law and the safety of our children.

 Events

-Please see the PTO calendar for dates and times of all events.
-The district calendar can be found here.
+These dates and events are subject to change.
+Please see the PPE PTO Calendar for dates and times of all events.
+The MNPS District Calendar is available here.

 Before School Begins

-Snap a picture with our school mascot, Percy, and then head on to your child’s classroom to meet your teacher.
-Then, meet on the playground and enjoy popsicles while socializing with other PPE families.
-The PTO will be there with orange totes and other PPE gear.
+Snap a picture with our school mascot, Percy the Tiger, then head on to your child’s classroom to meet their teacher.
+Feel free to bring your school supplies and if you ordered from 1st Day School Supplies, your order will already be in your child’s classroom.
+Meet back up at the front entrance to enjoy popsicles while socializing with other PPE families.
+The PTO will be there to handout Pre-K and Kindergarten orange totes and the Roar Store will be open so you can stock up on PPE gear.

 Walk to School Day